earthly/website/blog/_posts/2022-11-29-strctl-ptrn-mtchng-py.md

 The `guard` is an optional `if condition` in a `case clause`.
 It's evaluated after a `pattern` matches the subject.
 The block of code associated with the case clause will execute only if the `guard` evaluates to `True`.
 Otherwise, the next pattern will be compared until there is another match with a `guard` that evaluates to True (if we specified a `guard`).

-The `guard` is an optional `if condition` in a `case clause`.
-It's evaluated after a `pattern` matches the subject.
-The block of code associated with the case clause will execute only if the `guard` evaluates to `True`.
-Otherwise, the next pattern will be compared until there is another match with a `guard` that evaluates to True (if we specified a `guard`).

 If you've coded in Javascript or C, the `match-case` statement might look similar to the `switch-case` statement.
 However, there are certain differences.
 The `match-case`  statement differs from the `switch-case` statement in that it does not require an explicit `break` statement after a pattern has been matched.
 It also has a lot of powerful features that cannot be found in the `switch-case` statement in other languages.
 We will explore these features later on.